Divyanshu708/Tictoc-game/README.md

 # Tictoc-game
-This is a repository for tictoc game by Divyanshu MJ
+This is a repository for tictac game by "Divyanshu MJ" For educational purpose only